slaanurgle/cs61b-sp21/proj2/gitlet-design.md

 The `.gitlet` Folder has these subdirectories: `added`, `removed`, `commits`, `files`.

-In the `added` and `removed` folders are the added files and removed files(use `gitlet rm` command).
  In the `commits` folder are folders storing each commit, named according to **the first 6 digits of the hexadecimal expression of the commit id**.
 In the files folder are the folders storing each blob, named according to **the first 6 digits of the hexadecimal expression of the file id**.

+In the `added` and `removed` folders are the added files and removed files(use `gitlet rm` command), the file names are **their original name**, because in these folder, there are only one version and we do not need to check the identicality.

 ```
 CWD                             <==== Whatever the current working directory